First published in EP Foodservice Magazine, Issue April 2016

 “Be honest.
 Tell the truth.
 Let people know where you stand.
 Use simple language.
 Call things what they are.
 Demonstrate integrity.
 Don’t manipulate people or distort facts.
 Don’t spin the truth.
 Don’t leave false impressions.”
 Stephen Covey on building trust.

 IndiCater Press Release

-IndiCater, niche hospitality software specialist based in Henley-on-Thames, is delighted to announce two new appointments to the Board.
+IndiCater, niche hospitality software specialist based in Reading (formally Henley-on-Thames), is delighted to announce two new appointments to the Board.

 Debi Nichol joins IndiCater as Managing Director from the Met Police where she worked for the last four years, initially utilising her outstanding leadership and operational skills to oversee catering, transport and other logistics for the London Olympics.
 Mike Day, previously Managing Director of IndiCater, takes on a new strategic role as Executive Chairman.
 In addition, Bob Cotton MBE, previously Chief Executive of the BHA, has been appointed as a non executive director.

 Following on from the appointment of Russel Joffe as a non executive director last November, the expanded Board will help guide the company as it continues to grow across all hospitality sectors, adding to its market-leading presence in the contract catering sector.